 Habitat 67 was constructed on the old Montreal port, which is a man-made peninsula along the Saint Lawrence River.
 So, the site receives a mix of the chilly westerlies from the Canadian Rockies along with some neutral eastern river breezes.

-That’s why the design of Habitat 67 is so interesting – it’s built in a staggered z-shape, which allows the air to flow freely without any fancy dehumidifiers.
+That’s why the Habitat 67 construction follows a staggered z-shape.
+Like basically, it allows the air to flow freely between the different sections, without any fancy dehumidifiers.

-Plus, I think the upper blocks also create a sort of wind shield for the lower plazas, protecting them from any strong river currents that sneak through the riverbank vegetation.
+Plus, I think the upper blocks also create a sort of windshield for the lower plazas against the strong river currents that sneak through the riverbank vegetation.
 However, chances are that these might cause heavy wind turbulence and stormy gusts along the corners.

-In simple terms, Habitat 67 is a play of three types of units – the single unit, the double unit and the stacked unit.
-Each of these units cater to a fixed area program comprising the family room, sleeping room, recreational area, utilities, outdoor space and daylight access.
+Basically, Safdie developed Habitat’s massing with Lego.
+Like, he would stack them, swap them, rearrange them, just like jenga.
+And eventually, it helped Safdie create a stable, sustainable mass.
+This mass, comprises three types of units – the single unit, the double unit and the stacked unit.
+Each of these units cater to a fixed area program- family room, sleeping room, recreational area, utilities, outdoor space and daylight access.

 Now, as the building keeps going up to its original 12-storey shape, it starts stacking two L-sections on top of each other.
-So, each section, over 600 to 1800 square feet, has its very own rooftop garden or a sweet private terrace that measures between 225 and 1,000 square feet.
+So, each section measures over 600 to 1800 square feet.
+Plus, there’s a 225 – 1,000 square feet rooftop garden or a sweet private terrace for all!

-About 6% of the houses in Habitat 67 use just one module, while 60% use two modules, 29% use three, 4% use four, and 1% use five modules.
+Like, about 6% of the houses in Habitat 67 Montreal use just one module, while 60% use two modules, 29% use three, 4% use four, and 1% use five modules.
 There’s also one special unit that uses a whopping 8 modules; it’s a custom-made home with extra bedrooms and guest rooms.

-Besides these modules, Habitat 67 has the following site features:
+Besides the modules we discussed above, Habitat 67 has the following site features:

 - A 3-m high street system along the service and parking areas